Rob-in-son/conduit-app/README.md

-# Conduit App with Terraform and Ansible
+# Conduit App with Terraform, Ansible, and GitHub Actions

-> **React / Vite + SWC / Express.js / Sequelize / PostgreSQL codebase containing real world examples (CRUD, auth, advanced patterns, etc) that adheres to the [RealWorld](https://realworld.io/) spec and API, with added Terraform and Ansible deployment.**
+**React / Vite + SWC / Express.js / Sequelize / PostgreSQL codebase containing real-world examples (CRUD, auth, advanced patterns, etc) that adhere to the RealWorld spec and API, with added Terraform and Ansible deployment, now automated with GitHub Actions.**

-This project extends the original Conduit App by adding infrastructure-as-code (Terraform) and configuration management (Ansible) capabilities for easy deployment to AWS EC2.
+This project extends the original Conduit App by adding infrastructure-as-code (Terraform), configuration management (Ansible) capabilities for easy deployment to AWS EC2, and GitHub Actions for automated workflow.

 ## Project Structure